 Gigapixel AI (GPU):

 I’ve spent the last year upscaling old photos of some websites so they look better on the current high DPI displays.
-Using Gigapixel AI (Intel native, M1 Max via Rosetta 2) with the “GPU” as processor and memory “High”, and I upscaled (640px of width to 1280px) 20 images using the “Standard” mode:
+Using Gigapixel AI (Intel native, M1 Max via Rosetta 2) with the “GPU” as processor and memory “High”, and I upscaled (640px to 1280px) 20 images using the “Standard” mode:

 - 2021 16″ MBP: 13 seconds.